Cancer of the Throat (Esophageal Cancer): What to Know

 - Surgery.
 Surgery may be done to:

-Remove part of the esophagus (esophagectomy).
+Remove part of the esophagus.

-Immunotherapy, which involves the use of medicines that help your body's disease-fighting system (immune system) fight the cancer cells.
+Help your body's disease-fighting system (immune system) fight the cancer cells.

-A procedure to remove part of the inner lining of the esophagus (endoscopic mucosal resection).
+Endoscopic mucosal resection.
+This is when an endoscope is used to remove part of the inner lining of the esophagus.

 Follow these instructions at home: